xl-li-5913/CAUNet/README.md

 ## Testing

-Evaluate the trained model using:
+Evaluate a trained model using:

 ```bash
 python test.py \